YOCOING/YOCO/CONTRIBUTING.md

 2. Create a new post by clicking `New Issue`.
 3. There will be 2 type of your work, `Feature` and `Bug Report`.
 4. By clicking `Get Started` of one of two, the contributors can create Issue.
-5. After filling up the description and submitting it, Now you can add a new Pull Request
+5. After filling up the description and submitting it, Now you can add a new Pull Request.

-## Commit Convetion
+## Commit Convention

 To enable collaborators to deduce the nature of code changes that will be recorded in the history, YOCO introduces a commit convention.

 All of your commits must include one of the following indicators, and deviating from this standard may result in an error during the commit:

-`[chore]` Modifications related to the build process, package manager, or project settings `[docs]` Modifications and additions to documentation `[feat]` Work on adding new features
+`[chore]` Modifications related to the build process, package manager, or project settings

+`[docs]` Modifications and additions to documentation

+`[feat]` Work on adding new features

 `[fix]` Bug fixes and typo corrections

 `[refactor]` Improvements to existing code

-`[style]` Code formatting unrelated to functionality, such as missing semicolons or quote adjustments `[test]` Work related to test code
+`[style]` Code formatting unrelated to functionality, such as missing semicolons or quote adjustments

+`[test]` Work related to test code

 For example, if you find a typo in a document and want to correct it, a good commit message would be: